Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 Worked with Victor on implementing QR code display on the server.

 Reviewed plans for video presentation, practiced demonstration of client operations.

+### 2025-05-30
+Helped Victor with web UI polishing, deployment of the server to a DigitalOcean droplet running NGINX.
+Made plans to practicen and record video next week.

+### 2025-06-01
+Tested hosted version of the server against both our custom client (using QR code decode functionality) and FreeOTP+ on my phone.